MCDReforged/MCDReforged/docs/source/quick_start/install.rst

 In some tutorials, you may learned to use MCDR by downloading a zip from Github and extract it

-However, that's not the actual way to install MCDR - Those tutorials are outdated
+However, that's not the correct way to install MCDR - Those tutorials are outdated

 .. caution::